Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 • Cell membranes of neurons

-• Myelin sheath insulates nerve fibers
+• The myelin sheath insulates nerve fibres

 • Chemical messengers (including leukotrienes, prostaglandins, and prostacyclin)